msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 * Planned in the near future (mid 2019), now **experimental** package `react-cache`
 * Eventually most data fetching should happen through Suspense but it will take a long time until all integrations are ready for that

+### How To Use

-First a resource needs to be created which is basically an object that has a `read()` method.
-This method takes key as its only parameter, which is a key for the hash map.
+First, a resource needs to be created (which is basically an object that has a `read()` method.
+This method takes key as its only parameter - key for the hash map).

-We can implement e.g. component for loading images:
+We can implement e.g. component for image loading:

 ```javascript
 import React, {Suspense} from 'react';